 Although window replacement might not be the first thing that comes to mind when you’re contemplating winter home improvement projects, this is actually the perfect time to address the energy loss your old, damaged windows are causing.

-Can I Replace My Windows in the Winter?
+Can You Install Windows in the Winter?

 If you’re wondering what’s the best time of year to replace windows, the answer may surprise you.
 Many homeowners consider window replacement a warm-weather project, but winter is a great time to have new windows installed.
 Even in the Northeast, where winters tend to be colder, having windows installed over the cold months can save you money — and time.
 How?